eiithel/PCB_english/README.md

 __BE CAREFULL__

-There isn't protection against invertion polarity.
+This input is not protected against over and reverse voltages.
 When supplying the board take care to not invert anode and cathode.
 It would cause irreversible damages to the whole board.

 ###**A little display of the card**